The Hound says "Welcome to Toonhound!" Toonhound logo

 additions to the houshold, too, in the form of Ollie and Stan, our Springer

 Spaniels.
-And eight years after moving in, we're still crawling through an
+And today, we're still crawling through an expensive and substantial

 Toonhound was born in January 2000.
 It started as a bit of fun, really, filling